openmls/openmls/book/src/virtual_clients.md

 The implementation tracks the draft but does not yet cover everything in it:

-- Handshake messages framed as PrivateMessages in higher-level groups do not carry a generation ID or computed reuse guard.
-Only application messages do.
 - Onboarding a new emulator client by state transfer (the draft's `NewEmulatorClientState`, Variant A) is not implemented.
 Onboarding through an external commit (Variant B) works, because it is an application-orchestrated